pauCM-es/ESP32-S3--MINIATURES-VITRINE/README.md

 ### Pin Selection Criteria

-* **GPIO 48** for LED strip: Selected for its output capability and to avoid interference with other functions.
+* **GPIO 47** for LED strip: Selected to avoid interference with the onboard RGB LED on GPIO 48.
 * **GPIO 8 & 9** for OLED I2C: These pins support I2C functionality, making them suitable for the display.
+* **GPIO 11 & 12** for TFT SPI: Using hardware SPI pins for maximum performance.
 * **GPIO 15 & 16** for rotary encoder: These pins support interrupts which help with accurate encoder reading.
-* **GPIO 14** for encoder button: Provides clean digital input with internal pull-up resistor.
+* **GPIO 17** for encoder button: Provides clean digital input with internal pull-up resistor.
-* **GPIO 17** for mode button: Offers stable digital input for user interaction.
+* **GPIO 9** for mode button: Offers stable digital input for user interaction.

 ### GPIO Pin Types Glossary